UNINETTSigma2/documentation/training/material/2021-autumn/notes-day4.md

 - general question: Stig just said "the run time varied a lot among repetitions of the same job".
 I've noticed this as well.
 Really wilde changes of 300-500%.
 Any ideas on what this id due to?
     - Difficult to say, but on general terms, we observe filesystem hiccups from time to time which can affect your jobs, the processors should almost always behave in the same way, but the shared filesystem can affect jobs in this way
         - how to deal with this when benchmarking job configurations?
-Effectivly, I ended up with lots of noise.
+Effectively, I ended up with lots of noise.
             - Again, very good questions, ideally there should not be this much variability in the filesystem, but here we are
             - I can recommend to see [here](https://documentation.sigma2.no/files_storage/performance.html) for some tuning options to optimize for the shared filesystem
             - Other recommendations would be to try to batch writes and use [`mmap`-ed files if possible](https://en.wikipedia.org/wiki/Mmap)